gugarosa/nalp/README.md

 ### Models

-Models
+Each neural network architecture is defined in this package.
+From naïve RNNs to BiLSTMs, you can use whatever suits your needs.

 ### Neurals

-A neural networks package.
-In this package, you can find all neural-related implementations.
-From naïve RNNs to BiLSTMs, you can use whatever suits your needs.
-All implementations were done using raw Tensorflow, mainly to understand better and control the whole training and inference process.
+The neurals package provides simple or complex implementations using Tensorflow.
+You can choose straightforward examples using the Simple class or more advanced customization methods using the Complex class.

 ### Utils